2015 – 2016 Influenza Seasonal Vaccine Supply Determination as Required by Public Health Law 2112

 New York State Department of Health, Bureau of Immunization

-Please distribute to the Infection Control Department, Emergency Department, Employee Health Service, Infectious Disease Department, Director of Nursing, Medical Director, Pharmacy Department, Pediatrics, Obstetrics and all primary care providers.
+Please distribute to the Infection Control Department, Emergency Department, Employee Health Services, Infectious Disease Department, Director of Nursing, Medical Director, Pharmacy Department, Pediatrics, Obstetrics and all primary care providers.

 New York State Public Health Law (PHL) §2112 prohibits the administration of vaccines containing more than trace amounts of thimerosal, a mercury-containing preservative, to children less than 3 years of age and women who know they are pregnant, with certain exceptions.
 This law requires that the Commissioner of Health make a yearly determination of the adequacy of the supply of influenza vaccine that contains not more than 1.25 micrograms of mercury per 0.50 milliliter dose for women who know they are pregnant and not more than 0.625 micrograms of mercury per 0.25 milliliter dose for children less than 3 years of age.

-The Commissioner of Health has determined that, as of September 30, 2014, it appears that there will be an adequate supply of thimerosal-free seasonal influenza vaccine for vaccination of pregnant women and children under the age of three years.
-Therefore, health care providers (physicians, nurse practitioners, physicians assistants, nurse midwives) providing influenza vaccinations to pregnant women and children under 3 years of age should purchase sufficient supplies of seasonal influenza vaccine to ensure vaccination compliance with PHL § 2112.
-In the event of late failure of vaccine production, the Commissioner may modify this determination.
+The Commissioner of Health has determined that it appears that there will be an adequate supply of thimerosal-free seasonal influenza vaccine for the 2015-2016 influenza season for vaccination of pregnant women and children under the age of three years.
+Therefore, health care providers (physicians, nurse practitioners, physicians assistants, nurse midwives) providing influenza vaccinations to pregnant women and children under 3 years of age should seek out and administer thimerosal-free seasonal influenza vaccine as soon as their thimerosal-free vaccine supplies arrive to ensure compliance with PHL § 2112.

 For additional information, please go to the NYSDOH webpage as noted below: http://www.health.ny.gov/regulations/public_health_law/section/2112/information_for_physicians/